 The young child is firmly anchored in the sensory motor world and has not yet moved into the time of “picture thinking” needed to effectively make mental images.
 Therefore, simple picture books that are imaginative retellings of daily life are the best support for the young children.
 These – along with active and imaginative play – provide the building blocks for the all important ability to make internal, mental images.
 To that end, we include a list of the suggested picture books as a springboard to help you choose what will best fit your child, from the many wonderful books on the market.

-The Foundation and Early Childhood Guides will provide you with an understanding of the growing child and the many elements of daily life that impact him, and will give you an overview of what lies ahead in coming, growth-filled years as your child(ren) moves through the metamorphosis of growing from a “wiggly leaf-crawler” into a fully winged butterfly.
+The Foundation and Early Childhood Guides will provide you with an understanding of the growing child and the many elements of daily life that impact him, and will give you an overview of what lies ahead in the up-coming, growth-filled years as your child(ren) moves through the metamorphosis of growing from a “wiggly leaf-crawler” into a fully winged butterfly.

 I waited until my oldest child was five before I got the Foundation and Early Childhood Guides, and for every page I read, I kicked myself for not having gotten them sooner.
 At least I have a littler one, not yet toddling, so I got to make use of them one time through!

 Actually, even with my oldest, it really helped to have a deep understanding of where she had been and where there might be gaps that needed attention.
 So I went out and told everyone I knew with young children that these are a must!
 The ones with newborns did look at me like I was crazy – they’ll find out!